 Cookies, analytics and other technologies we use

 We may obtain information about you if you visit our websites and mobile apps.
 This may include your identity, date and time of your visits, number of visits, the type of products and services you view and how you use our websites and mobile apps.
 We obtain information via our websites and mobile apps through ‘cookies’, tracking software and other related technologies.
 The use of these technologies helps us monitor the effectiveness and functionality of our website and mobile apps and to help understand and optimise user experiences.

 We use Google Analytics to anonymously measure activity across our online platforms.
 Google Analytics records information about visitors and what they do which we use to improve the user experience of our websites, application forms and online tools.
 This information also allows us to tailor the experience and content for a user based on what they have visited or interacted with during a previous visit.

 We will send personal information to organisations or people outside of New Zealand (known as cross border disclosure) only in accordance with one of the rules in the Privacy Act 2020, where the person is our employee or where the organisation will hold or process the information only on our behalf as our agent (and will not use it for their own purposes).

 When we make cross border disclosures, we ensure that the recipients of your personal information are required to protect it in a way that overall provides comparable safeguards to those in the Privacy Act 2020.

 Updates to this Privacy Statement

-We may change this Privacy Statement from time to time.
 Although we intend to observe this Privacy Statement at all times, it is not legally binding on us in any way.
 From time to time we may regard it as necessary or desirable to act outside this Privacy Statement.
-We may do so, subject only to any other applicable contractual rights and any statutory rights you have under the Privacy Act 1993 or other relevant legislation.
+We may do so, subject only to any other applicable contractual rights and any statutory rights you have under the Privacy Act 2020 or other relevant legislation.